kevinbowie/laravel-passport/README.md

 ## How To Use

--   Prepare another apps for testing Oauth.
+-   Prepare another apps for testing Oauth, or you can clone from my repository of https://github.com/kevinbowie/laravel-resend.
 -   Clone this project as usual and prepare the .env.
 -   If you already have root user in mysql, comment out the MYSQL_ROOT_HOST else uncomment it.
 After that, run ./vendor/bin/sail up.
 -   You can set your shortcut for bin since you will use it frequently.
 I also create Makefile for easier shortcut.